ndm736/mechatronics/src/python_pico.md

 ```

 ### Set the angle of an RC servo motor
 An RC servo motor is a position controlled device.
 The cable requires 4-6V on the red wire, ground on the brown wire, and a digital signal on the orange wire.
-The digital siganl is a pulse, 0.5 ms to command 0 degrees to 2.5 ms to command 180 degrees, every 20 ms. This can be acheived with PWM.
+The digital signal is a pulse, 0.5 ms to command 0 degrees to 2.5 ms to command 180 degrees, every 20 ms. This can be acheived with PWM.
 ![Pico Servo](images/pico-servo.jpg)
 ```py
 {{#include servo.py}}
 ```

 ### Play a sound file with PWM and an analog amp
 The Pico can play audio files saved in the .wav format, using PWM to create the analog sound signal.
-The signal go go straight to a small speaker for a quiet sound, or go to an audio amplifier like [this](https://www.amazon.com/HiLetgo-Amplifier-Dual-Channel-Amplifiers-Potentiometer/dp/B01DKAI51M/) to be quite loud.
-Sound files can be found online in free repositories like [here](https://www.wavsource.com/sfx/sfx.htm) or you can make your own with free audio software like [Audacity](https://www.audacityteam.org/).
+The signal can go straight to a small speaker for a quiet sound, or go to an audio amplifier like [this](https://www.amazon.com/HiLetgo-Amplifier-Dual-Channel-Amplifiers-Potentiometer/dp/B01DKAI51M/) to be quite loud.
+Sound files can be found online in free repositories like [here](https://www.wavsource.com/sfx/sfx.htm) or you can make your own with free audio software like [Audacity](https://www.audacityteam.org/) or [REAPER](https://www.reaper.fm/).
 Note that the Pico board has limited memory, less than 1MB available, so the files must be small.
 You can use Audacity to downsample the file to a lower sample rate, but the audio quality might be compromised.
 The audio amplifier works best with a 5V supply, and a large capacitor from Power+ to Power- helps remove hiss.
 The speaker goes between the Out + and - pins, the G pin goes to ground, and the audio signal goes to the L or B (looks like a typo on the board, should be R) pins.
 ```py
 {{#include pwm_sound.py}}
 ```

-### Set the color of an addressable RGB LED (neopixel or ws2812b)
+### Set the color of an addressable RGB LED (Neopixel or ws2812b)
 LEDs can be PWMed to change their brightness, and you can use combined red/green/blue LEDs in a single package to make any color, but each LED would require 3 PWM pins.
 You just don't have enough pins to control a lot of LEDs.
 How many is a lot?
 Maybe you want hundreds of LEDs.
-You can do this with "smart" LEDs like the ws2812b, also known as neopixels.
+You can do this with "smart" LEDs like the ws2812b, also known as Neopixels.
 Each LED color and brightness can be set individually with just one pin from the microcontroller.
-The following method is a very simple way to set the color of a neopixel.
-Later you'll see a method that uses an external library and allows for more high level control of the LED colors, but this method is included in the default version of Circuit Python.
+The following method is a very simple way to set the color of a single Neopixel.
+Further down on this page you'll see a method that uses an external library and allows for more high level control of many LED colors, but this simple method is included in the default version of Circuit Python.
 How can you find these included functions?
-In REPL mode, type import [tab key], all the available methods will be printed.
+In REPL mode, type "import [tab key]", and all the available methods will be printed.
 ![Pico single neopixel](images/pico-neopixel_single.jpg)
 ```py
 {{#include neopixel_write.py}}
 ```

 ## Code with external libraries
-Most components that you connect to your board with a circuit do not have code included with Circuit Python.
+Most complicated components that you connect to your board with a circuit do not have code included with Circuit Python.
 The library must be downloaded and copied to the CIRCUITPY/lib folder to work.
 There isn't enough space on the board for all of the libraries, only copy the libraries you need!

 The libraries come as a zip folder from [Circuit Python](https://circuitpython.org/libraries).
 Download the folder that corresponds to your version of Circuit Python and unzip the folder.
 Libraries are found in the library bundle /lib folder, sometimes as files with .mpy extensions or as entire folders.
 Copy the files needed into the CIRCUITPY/lib folder.
-Note the Pico W has only 2Mbyte of space, so copy only the files you need.
+Note the Pico has limited space, so copy only the files you need.
 Example code is found in the library bundle /examples folder, the contents of these files can be copied into code.py.
 Remeber that the code that runs on your board is code.py, so you can't just copy an example .py file, it must be named code.py!

 ### Advanced neopixel control
 Find the neopixel.mpy file in the library bundle lib folder (/lib/neopixel.p, one of the few files that does not start with adafruit_) and copy it to CIRCUITPY/lib.